 Sculpture is a marking period course that consist of approximately 30 classes.
 The objective of this course is to provide an experience for students who want another experience in three dimensional art at the Middle School.
 The course focuses on building original sculpture from a variety of materials such as cardboard, wire, and recycled materials.
-It is important to note that only a small clay project will be done if time allows.
 Additionally, each student who participates in this program will be expected to attend and participate in the art history activities both in class and at the Brandywine Museum of Art.